gregvandyne/team1/SQL_TESTING.md

 4. Verify that the screen is taken to the login page.

 **Expected result:** A message will pop up if the account was created successfully.
-The username, email, and a hased password should be inserted into the database and a userID assigned with the user
+The username, email, and a hashed password should be inserted into the database and a userID assigned with the user

 **Actual result** (when you are testing this, how can you tell it worked):